 Trust between the employer, employee and the organization that we serve is essential.
-It builds positive outlook in the ecosystem among peers who need to work together everyday.
-By practicing our craft, building credibility we can gain respect and tend towards building trust between peers.
-At Moolya, trust is an integral part and it reflects in how we treat each other.
-Here are a few questions around the same topic ‘Trust’ and few others that we collated and put together for you the questioner and the reader.
+It builds a positive outlook on the ecosystem among peers who need to work together every day.
+By practising our craft, building credibility we can gain respect and tend towards building trust between peers.
+At Moolya, trust is an integral part and it reflects how we treat each other.
+Here are a few questions around the same topic ‘Trust’ and a few others that we collated and put together for you the questioner and the reader.

 Q) What does trust do to a new and experienced employee at the workplace?

-A) Trust is partly about feeling able to predict someone’s behavior, and partly about feeling no fear about that behavior.
+A) Trust is partly about feeling able to predict someone’s behaviour, and partly about feeling no fear about that behaviour.
 I trust you in some way if I think I know what you will do and that you won’t hurt me.
 But trust is not monolithic.
 I may trust you in some ways while not necessarily in other ways.

 When you ask me “what does trust do” that is ambiguous.
 The question could mean “what effect does it have on a person to feel trust for someone else?” or it could mean “what effect does it have on a person to be trusted by others?”